About Pediatric Dental Sedation

 What Types Of Pediatric Dental Sedation Are Available?

-A simple and minimally invasive pediatric sedation method, oral sedation is administered through the mouth or nose and typically begins working within 20 minutes.
+A simple and minimally invasive pediatric method of oral sedation pediatric dentistry is administered through the mouth or nose and typically begins working within 20 minutes.
 With this type, your child stays awake, but calm and relaxed, for the entire dental appointment.
 This is usually a better option for older children or when dental procedures require your child to follow simple instructions to aid in the procedure.

 Laughing Gas Sedation